From Design to Implementation

 .subscribe();

 Each service is a standalone Flux pipeline.
-The message key uses chat().id() to ensure ordering per conversation when using Pulsar’s key-shared subscription.
+The worker explicitly acknowledges each message after processing — if it crashes before acknowledging, Pulsar redelivers the message to another consumer.
+For per-conversation ordering, configure the producer with a message key (producer.newMessage().key(chatId).value(update).send()) and use SubscriptionType.Key_Shared on the consumer side.
 Scaling workers is a matter of starting more instances — Pulsar distributes messages across them automatically.

 Testing Reactive Pipelines